Tattoo Scars: What Causes Scarring & How To Treat It

 How To Tell If Your tattoo Has Scarring

 Tattoo scars can actually take a week or two to visibly develop, and they generally tend to grow gradually.

-As time passes, the body will continue to send more collagen to the area as well a larger blood supply, which in-turn can cause the scar to look bumpy, raised and red/inflamed.
+As time passes, the body will continue to send more collagen to the area as well as a larger blood supply, which in turn can cause the tattoo scar to look bumpy, red/inflamed, and raised.

-Also, as your tattoo begins to heal for the first couple of weeks, the area is naturally quite red, inflamed, sore, and potentially swollen and bruised slightly also, meaning that it can be rather difficult to differentiate between whether your tattoo is healing normally or whether it contains any amount of scarring.
+As your tattoo begins to heal for the first couple of weeks, the area is naturally quite red, inflamed, sore, and potentially swollen and bruised.
+This means that it can be rather difficult to differentiate between whether your tattoo is healing normally, or whether it contains some amount of scarring.

 For this reason, you may be best to wait until your tattoo has completely healed before looking in detail to see if you have a permanently scarred tattoo.

 When checking for scars on your new tattoo, there are a few common characteristics to look out for.
-Below are the most common physical attributes that are most oftenly associated with tattoo scarring:
+Below are the most common physical attributes that are most often associated with tattoo scarring: